Grumpyface Studios: Area 777

-Area 777 is hybrid slot machine/lane defense arcade game starring the enigmatic Chazz Fabulous, a self-absorbed stage magician who is Las Vegas' only hope of stopping an alien invasion.
+Area 777 is a hybrid slot machine/lane defense arcade game starring the enigmatic Chazz Fabulous, a self-absorbed stage magician who is Las Vegas' only hope of stopping an alien invasion.
 It was published by Adult Swim Games and released for the iOS App Store and Google Play on January 5, 2015.

 Adventure Time: Game Wizard

 Adventure Time: Game Wizard is a side-scrolling Metroidvania platform game.
-Players can draw a level on paper and capture it with their device camera, making it a playable in the game.
+Players can draw a level on paper and capture it with their device camera, making it playable in the game.
 The game was co-developed by Grumpyface and Pixel Press for Cartoon Network Games, and released on the iOS App Store and Google Play Games on January 15, 2015.
 The game was featured by Apple in the "Best Apps for Kids" category on iTunes.

 "Weird Al" Yankovic stars as the villainous Doodle Wizard, a character created for the game.

 Steven Universe: Attack the Light!

-Attack the Light! is the first game based on the Steven Universe animated television series to feature an original story co-written by Rebecca Sugar and Ian Jones-Quartey.
-It is a role-playing game released for mobile devices in 2015.
-It is the seventh game developed by Grumpyface Studios for Cartoon Network.
+Attack the Light! is a 2015 role-playing game based on the animated series Steven Universe.
+It features an original story written by Ian Jones-Quartey and series creator Rebecca Sugar.
+Attack the Light! is the seventh game developed by Grumpyface Studios for Cartoon Network.